EdwinWenink/ai-ethics-tool-landscape/README.md

 It is also possible that a tool is available in multiple languages.
 Therefore these field values are provided as an array.

+The fields are used to automagically create taxonomies, so there's nothing more to it!

+### Multiple references

 The format for listing (paper) references is slightly more complex.
 The setup supports multiple references per tool.